TarballCoLtd/jse3d/README.md

 	</dependency>
 </dependencies>
 ```
-Please substitute the version number between <version> and </version> with the latest version of jse3d.
+Please substitute the version number with the latest version of jse3d.

 ## Contacting me